-The Phase I discovery effort concluded with an FHWA funded Rural Transportation Planning Peer Exchange hosted by FDOT.
-The purpose of the peer exchange, held on August 29-30, 2018 at FDOT in Tallahassee, was to explore how other states plan for the transportation needs of non-metropolitan local governments and understand opportunities and challenges associated with implementing regional transportation planning processes.
-Invited states were selected for their similarity to Florida with regard to the number of MPOs adjacent to or encompassing non-metropolitan areas.
+The Phase I discovery effort concluded with an FHWA-funded Rural Transportation Planning Peer Exchange hosted by FDOT.
+The peer exchange, held on August 29-30, 2018 at FDOT in Tallahassee, explored how other states plan for the transportation needs of non-metropolitan local governments and identified opportunities and challenges associated with implementing regional transportation planning processes.
+FDOT invited other states with a similar number of MPOs adjacent to or encompassing non-metropolitan areas.
 In addition to FHWA, FDOT, and the Central Florida RPC, participants included:

-- Michigan DO
+- Michigan DOT

 - North Carolina DOT

 - North Central Pennsylvania Regional Planning and Development Commission

 - Ohio DOT

 - Texas DOT

 - Virginia DOT

 - Washington State DOT

-FDOT and FHWA also invited these seven states based on their various approaches to non-metropolitan transportation planning.
-Ohio DOT designated RTPOs as prescribed in federal law.
-Washington State DOT and North Carolina DOT created regional or rural transportation planning organizations and codified them in state law.
-Michigan, Pennsylvania, Texas, and Virginia DOTs funded existing regional entities or creating new ones to carry out their regional transportation planning programs without legislative action.
+FDOT and FHWA invited these seven states for their various approaches to non-metropolitan transportation planning.
+Ohio DOT designates RTPOs as prescribed in federal law; Washington State DOT and